+Note: the course catalog may include courses which do not appear on the schedule (e.g., Machine Learning and Algorithms 2)

 Course Schedule (Registration Data): This list of courses must be included in your registration system.
 Only courses that are in the catalog can be scheduled.
 For each course, the system specifies a course ID, department/subject, course number, title and credit hours.
 In addition, since it is a ‘schedule’, the semester, day and time for each course must be specified; typically each course has a faculty instructor and a scalable design would permit multiple sections.
 You can assume/add any other information that you deem necessary (section, rooms, room capacity etc.).
 Note that the course number along with the semester and year will be unique; i.e., this combination (course ID + semester + year) is more like the CRN that you see on Banner where the CRN changes each semester for the same course.
 Question- Think of how you would implement designs that would allow multiple sections to be scheduled.